Deaf President Now

 Deaf President Now (DPN) was a student protest in March 1988 at Gallaudet University, Washington, D.C.
-The protest began on March 6, 1988, when the Board of Trustees announced its decision to appoint a hearing candidate, Elisabeth Zinser, over the Deaf (Note: Capitalized to refer to supporters of the Deaf Community) candidates, Irving King Jordan and Harvey Corson, as its seventh president.
+The protest began on March 6, 1988, when the Board of Trustees announced its decision to appoint a hearing candidate, Elisabeth Zinser, over the Deaf (Note: Capitalized refers to individuals immersed in the Deaf community.
+Lowercased refers to people that are medically deaf.) candidates, I. King Jordan and Harvey Corson, as its seventh president.

 Gallaudet students, backed by a number of alumni, staff, and faculty, shut down the campus.
 Protesters barricaded gates, burned effigies, and gave interviews to the press demanding four specific concessions from the Board.
-The protest ended on March 13, 1988, after all four demands were met including the appointment of I. King Jordan, a deaf person, as university president.
+The protest ended on March 13, 1988, after all four demands were met including the appointment of Jordan, a deaf person, as university president.
+Additionally, many new laws and government recognitions were set in place due to the influence of the protest.